Frequently asked questions about (COVID-19)

 - Perform hand hygiene after touching or discarding the mask – Use alcohol-based hand rub or, if visibly soiled, wash your hands with soap and water.

-If you have fever, cough bodyaches and difficulty in breathing.
-IMMEDIATEL CONTACT THE
+- If you have fever, cough body aches and difficulty in breathing, IMMEDIATELY CONTACT THE DOCTOR.

 If you must travel for person reasons, practice the following precautions: